1. How is West Side Farmers Market managed?

 10. What is a cottage foods license?

 - A Cottage Foods license allows people to make foods in their home kitchen without a license if they take approved food-safety training and register with the Minnesota Department of Agriculture.
-The licence has a sliding scale fee depending on how much product you sell in a year.
+The license has a sliding scale fee depending on how much product you sell in a year.
 For most vendors, the fee will be zero.
 The Minnesota Farmers Market Association is an excellent resource on the licensure process.
 Find out more https://www.mfma.org/CFL

 11. What can I sell at WSFM?